 - 6. All events subsequent to the date of the financial statements and for which accounting principles generally accepted in the United States of America require adjustment or disclosure have been adjusted or disclosed.
-No other events, including instances of noncompliance, have occurred subsequent to the balance sheet date and through the date of this letter that would require adjustment to or disclosure in the aforementioned financial statements. - 7.
-All material transactions have been recorded in the accounting records and are reflected in the financial statements. - 8.
+No other events, including instances of noncompliance, have occurred subsequent to the balance sheet date and through the date of this letter that would require adjustment to or disclosure in the aforementioned financial statements or in the schedule of findings and questioned costs. - 7.
+All material transactions have been recorded in the accounting records and are reflected in the financial statements and the schedule of expenditures of federal and state awards. - 8.
 We believe the effects of the uncorrected financial statement misstatements listed here are immaterial, both individually and in the aggregate, to the basic financial statements as a whole.
-The city did not adjust for an error reported in debt issuance costs and for a receivable deemed to be uncollectible.
-The adjustments, had they been made, would increase expenditures in the general fund by \$92,115, decrease expenses in the wastewater utility by \$12,370, decrease revenues in all remaining funds by \$55,967, and decrease assets in all remaining funds by \$55,967.
+The city has an unreconciled cash balance of \$210,053 at year end.
+The adjustment would be to increase cash, increase net positon/fund balance and either increase revenues or decrease expenses.
+The cause of the error is unknown and therefore the income statement effect cannot be determined at this time.
+In addition, the effect of prior year uncorrected misstatements related to debt issuance costs is to overstate expenditures/expenses in the general fund and wastewater utility by \$31,165 and \$12,370, respectively.
 In addition, you have recommended adjusting journal entries, and we are in agreement with those adjustments. - 9.
 There are no known or possible litigation, claims, and assessments whose effects should be considered when preparing the financial statements.
 There are no unasserted claims or assessments that our lawyer has advised us are probable of assertion and must be disclosed in accordance with accounting principles generally accepted in the United States of America. - 10.
 Guarantees, whether written or oral, under which the city is contingently liable, if any, have been properly recorded or disclosed.